craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 ## Runes
 Runes can be written in Magical Chalk or Magical Bituitem to invoke specific effects during ritual, but must become a part of the item they are affecting if the enchanter intends their effect to be permanent.
 Any "enchanted" item is created by applying runes to some portion of the item.

+Runes can take anywhere from an hour to multiple weeks.

 ### Wonder
 #### Alchemical Conjuration
 This rune is commonly applied to containers (*alchemy jug*).